Guide to flowAI in OMIQ

 In order to understand this setting it’s useful to remember what is happening during Flow Rate analysis.
 In this method, flowAI looks at the number of events collected per unit time.
 Each unit of time is called a “bin” and will have a number of events captured within that bin.
 The algorithm then steps through the time course of bins and looks for spikes or troughs in the number of events in a bin (i.e., the flow rate).
 If the deviation is large enough, the bin is rejected.
 See this example:

-flowAI flow rateflowAI Flow Rate result showing green rejected bins during the time course
+flowAI Flow Rate result showing green rejected bins during the time course

 flowAI uses a statistical test when judging the deviation of a bin from the median flow rate.
 If the result of the test is significant, then it means the deviation of the bin is large enough to be significant and thus those events should be rejected as a flow rate anomaly.
 The Alpha (significance) setting controls the significance threshold for the test.
 Practically speaking, if you lower this value, it will result in fewer significant tests and thus fewer rejections of bins.
 Put another way, the deviations would have to be larger in order to be considered significant.
 Conversely, if the significance level is raised, the test will result in more significant findings, which results in more rejections because it’s easier for a deviation to be considered significant.